rodrigoFfreire/RC-24-25/README.md

 - **UDP Requests:** Managed sequentially, as these operations are relatively inexpensive.
 - **TCP Requests:** Concurrency is handled using a fixed-size thread pool (adjustable via the `TCP_MAXCLIENTS` constant in [constants.hpp](./common/constants.hpp)).
 Each connection is queued and managed by an available worker thread.
 While the queue itself has no size limit, the `TCP_BACKLOG` constant defines the maximum number of simultaneous connection requests.

 Game data is stored in the `.data` directory located in the root of the project.
+It is created automatically by the server if it doesn't exist.

 The server supports graceful termination through a SIGINT (`^C`) or SIGTERM signal.